john-cd/rust_howto/bk/src/standard_library/functions.md

 [![Rust by example - Functions][book-rust-by-example-fn-badge]][book-rust-by-example-fn]{{hi:fn}}{{hi:Functions}}

 Functions are fundamental building blocks in Rust, used to encapsulate reusable blocks of code.
 Functions are defined with `fn`, followed by the function name, optional parameters between parentheses `(...)`, optional `->` followed by the return type, and curly braces `{ ... }` for the function body.
-Rust uses snake_case for function names by convention:
+Rust uses snake_case for function names by convention.

 Here are examples of functions with or without parameters or return value: